kwpid/lim-rblx/replit.md

 -   **Event System**: Dynamic, modular system with automatic and manual triggers.
 Only one event can be active at a time.
 Examples include "Random Item Drops" and "Scavenger Hunt," utilizing actual Roblox item models with rarity-colored highlights.
 -   **Barrel Event System**: Players can pull items from barrels for in-game currency.
 Features weighted RNG (including a rare chance for a Chroma Valkyrie), camera animations, item spawning, and transaction safety with refunds.
 Primarily for hat items.
 -   **Admin Tools**: A whitelisted graphical interface for item management (create, edit, give, delete) with live previews, confirmation, and manual event triggering.
--   **Data Persistence**: Uses Roblox DataStore Service for player inventories, currency, rolls, value, settings, luck multipliers, and trade history.
+-   **Data Persistence**: Uses Roblox DataStore Service for player inventories, currency, rolls, value, settings, luck multipliers, trade history, and pending notifications.
 Includes auto-save, data versioning, and a debounced/batched save system.
 Features retry logic with exponential backoff for data load/save operations to prevent data loss.
+Pending notifications are stored in DataStore and delivered on login.
 -   **Anti-AFK System**: Automatically rejoins inactive players after 15 minutes.
 -   **Inventory Display**: Shows owned items with thumbnails, rarity colors, serial numbers, search/filter, detailed info, and "RareText"/"LimText" badges.
 Equipped items are prioritized.
 -   **View Other Players' Inventories**: Allows inspection of other users' inventories via GUI.